Vegetable Spaghetti Squash

 Vegetable Spaghetti Squash will grow to be about 24 inches tall at maturity, with a spread of 7 feet.
 When planted in rows, individual plants should be spaced approximately 3 feet apart.
 This vegetable plant is an annual, which means that it will grow for one season in your garden and then die after producing a crop.

 This plant is typically grown in a designated vegetable garden.
 It should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
+It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
 This species is not originally from North America, and it is considered by many to be an heirloom plant.